vegaprotocol/documentation/docs/tools/vega-wallet/CLI-wallet/create-wallet.md

 This software a work-in-progress and is frequently updated, and does not yet have a user interface.

 :::info
-For a full list of Vega Wallet commands, see (page to come).
+For a full list of Vega Wallet commands, see [CLI Commands](./command-list).
 :::

 ## 1. Install and run Vega Wallet version 0.9+